 The present piece is also closely related to a single kneehole dressing table formerly in the collection of the 5th Lord Byron at Newstead Abbey.
 That piece, “an outstanding example of fine quality craftsmanship,”2 is, like the present piece, bow-fronted with an arched kneehole to the center.
 Significantly the bowed front incorporates conforming bowed drawers, as in the present pair of tables.
 In addition the kneehole is flanked to the edge by uprights with scrolling brackets towards the top.
 However, these uprights are treated as applied elements in the conventional manner rather than being incorporated into the body of the piece in the imaginative and satisfying manner of the present tables.

 The back-to-back composition of the present library tables was an innovation in English furniture design in the reign of George II (1727-1760).
 Such tables, conceived as two halves of identical kneehole and pedestal form, could placed together as a center table, in which position, as Chippendale describes, “both sides were made useful”.3 However, they could also be used separately as side tables.
-A pair of writing tables now at Chatsworth House, for example, were conceived with matching ensuite mirrors and, therefore, were likely designed as commodes.
-They also bear detachable tops as one would expect with a commode.
+The aforementioned pair of writing tables now at Chatsworth House, for example, were conceived with matching ensuite mirrors and, therefore, were likely designed as commodes.
 The furniture historian R.W.
 Symonds identified a group of tables of back-to-back design including two examples in the manner of William Kent; one of which, formerly in the collection of the Duke of Westminster, Symonds tentatively attributed to Kent himself.4 That example, is of well-proportioned form with an arched kneehole to the center of a projecting front.
 However, the tables differs from the present pieces in the elaborate decoration, with acanthine moldings, ring handles and a Greek key to the frieze.

 Undoubtedly the most celebrated example of this rare form is a highly elaborate pair of commodes originally at Fonthill Splendens and likely to have been supplied to Alderman Beckford in the 1760s.
 For at least part of their history these commodes were used separately, rather than as a combined unit, as at the time of Phillip’s sale in August 1801 the pieces were in different bedrooms at the house and constituted different lots.
 Those pieces, one of which is now in the collection of the Victoria and Albert Museum, have been attributed to the celebrated furniture-maker John Channon and are of the finest workmanship, embellished with lavish gilt bronze mounts and brass inlay.5